 “People are often asked to consider hospice care by a doctor after being told that there is nothing else than can be done, but we think of it as the next thing that can be done,” Veglahn said.

-According to the NHPCO, roughly 1.4 million Medicare beneficiaries received hospice services in 2015, the most recent year with complete research.
-Of that group, roughly 95 percent were age 65 or older and 65 percent were 85 or older.
+According to the NHPCO, almost 1.5 million Medicare beneficiaries received hospice services in 2017, the most recent year with complete research.
+Of that group, roughly 95 percent were age 65 or older and 47.5 percent were 85 or older.
+About 58 percent were female and 42 percent were male.

 Where hospice care happens and what it entails